 THE TRUE FACE OF FLORENCE SANTA CROCE AND CASA BUONARROTI

-Private tour of Santa Croce Basilica: it’s much more than a simple church, it’s the real essence of Florence.
-One of the largest Franciscan basilicas in the world, Santa Croce is the monumental cemetery of Florence, housing the tombs of Michelangelo Buonarroti, Galileo Galilei, Machiavelli, Gioacchino Rossini and many others.
+You have a private tour of Santa Croce Basilica.
+It’s much more than a simple church, it’s the real essence of Florence.
+One of the largest Franciscan basilicas in the world, Santa Croce is the monumental cemetery of Florence.
+It houses the tombs of Michelangelo Buonarroti, Galileo Galilei, Machiavelli, Gioacchino Rossini and many others.

-Private tour of Casa Buonarroti Museum: it’s one of the lesser known museums of the city.
-Michelangelo Buonarroti the younger, great-nephew of Michelangelo and highly-educated man, restored the family’s palace in 1612, creating a gallery to praise the memory and work of his illustrious ancestor.
+Then we continue with a private tour of Casa Buonarroti Museum.
+It’s one of the lesser known museums of the city.
+Michelangelo Buonarroti the younger, great-nephew of Michelangelo and highly-educated man, restored the family’s palace in 1612.
+He created a gallery to praise the memory of his illustrious ancestor.
 A rare collection of Michelangelo’s drawings, a studio conceived as a temple made of paintings which depict the Maestro’s life, and, especially, two of the few original works of his youth (The Battle of the Centaurs and The Madonna of the Steps), make this museum really worth-seeing.

 A REAL FLORENTINE MARKET: SANT’AMBROGIO

-Sant’Ambrogio district: it’s a nice district surrounding the old church with the same name (St. Ambrose), the Jewish Synagogue, the elegant Piazza D’Azeglio, and its beginning in the 19th century as the new residential area for the ministries of Florence as capital city in 1865, and the market.
+Sant’Ambrogio district is a nice district surrounding the old church with the same name (St. Ambrose), the Jewish Synagogue, and the elegant Piazza D’Azeglio.
+In the 19th century this was the new residential area for the ministries of Florence as capital city in 1865.
 We will visit St. Ambrose church, where some Renaissance artists are buried (like Verrocchio, Leonardo’s teacher) and after the “cultural” part, we will experience how to bargain at the flea market in Piazza dei Ciompi and how to ask a “panino al lampredotto” (this is the real street food of Florence!) at the Mercato di Sant’Ambrogio…

 How long?
 3 hours.
 Perfume workshop is optional and upon request.